 Growing Hydrangeas in your garden ensures abundant colour all summer long!
 Here are some tips on Hydrangea care and maintenance that will make them thrive.

-Hydrangea shrubs have long been represented in the Southern garden, with a wide variety of flowers.
+Hydrangea shrubs have long been represented in many gardens, with a wide variety of flowers.
+And for good reasons they have been popular for a long time.
 However, new gardeners might find that Hortensias require a little more than taking a plant out of the pot and throwing it in the ground.

 Whether you have an upright bush or one of the climbing hydrangea plants, the location of your plant and the soil will make all the difference between a thriving plant and a struggling one.